 Malaika Cunningham (Artistic Director), a theatre maker, facilitator and political researcher.
 She has recently worked with Cardboard Citizens, Daniel Evans (The Effect, 2015) and Invisible Flock (Control, 2016).
 She completed the Clore Emerging Leaders course in Spring 2015.
 She is motivated by the belief that art and theatre can provoke lasting social change through encouraging imagination, empathy and stimulating deeper conversations.
-She aims to make work which simultaneously entertains and challenges, exercises our imaginations and offers striking sensory experiences which stay with its audiences long after the end of show.
+She is currently studying for a PhD with the Centre for Understanding Sustainable Prosperity about participatory theatre and democratic spaces.

 Head of Writing: Joe W